G-Y4XGBEXXKH

 Tuesday, September 2, 2025

-Alice went tumble-tumble—splash!—into something wet.
+Alice went tumble-tumble — splash! — into something wet.

 “Oh no,” she sighed.
-“What is this?”

 “A pool of your own tears,” whispered a voice.

-“My tears?
-But… I don’t recall weeping.”
 She tapped at her soil-tangled hair, while pictures upon pictures skittered through her mind.

 I ought to be ashamed of myself, she thought.

-So busy for a little girl—yet she noticed something drifting near: fur, whiskers, a long, twitching muzzle.
+So busy for a little girl — yet she noticed something drifting near: fur, whiskers, a long, twitching muzzle.

-“Clumsy, big-footed… Ratty.”
-Alice guessed.
+“Clumsy, big-footed… Ratty,” Alice guessed.

-The creature bristled.
 “Mouse.
 Handsome.
 Tail a meter long.
 On your desk sits my cousin.”

-Stamping the water, he insisted—almost desperately—“Mouse!”
+Stamping the water, he insisted — almost desperately —

 Friday, August 29, 2025